dev-code0101/aiad/README.md

-# DevOps Assignment
+# DevOps LAB

-This project consists of a FastAPI backend and a Next.js frontend that communicates with the backend.
+This project features a FastAPI backend and a Next.js frontend that communicate seamlessly.

 ## Project Structure